 Joey (00:04:39) - I'm doing a lot of the nuts and bolts work, and while I'm pretty good at it, I've kind of reached a point in my career where that's not exactly where I want to be spending as much of my time, and that's sort of what was reflected in that assessment that I took was like, oh, man.
 Like.
 I'm good.
 Like, I've, I've handled a lot of the really good stuff that like I need to do for my life, like from a happiness perspective.
 But.
 There's still a whole lot more that I can do in terms of like, how do I reach the next phase of the journey?
 And Coach Bob loves mountains, and we kind of bonded over that at the end of the episode because I too, love a good mountain.
 Um, and I kind of have been envisioning my journey up there and it's, you know, it's been there's some peaks and some valleys, but it's all kind of been moving up.
 And that was sort of my big takeaway was, was that a goal for me for 2024 was to kind of re-envision a little bit about where I want to go, because I am not a great visionary.

 Joey (00:05:38) - I'm not really good at like visualizing something different for myself in my life.
 I'm very comfortable with where I've gone.
 I'm not as comfortable charting an uncharted, you know, an unknown, you know, done path and figuring out exactly where I want to go.
-And that's sort of, you know, as we're getting into the last few weeks of 2023 and entering into 2024, that's where a lot of my headspace has been is like, what do I want the next one, three and five years of my life to look like?
+And that's sort of, you know, as we're getting into the last few weeks of the year, that's where a lot of my headspace has been is like, what do I want the next one, three and five years of my life to look like?
 And I really appreciated, you know, Coach Bob's thoughts on that in terms of kind of how to pull some of those pieces together.
 I mean, especially early in your career too, as you're trying to like it's really hard to like get out of if you're especially if you're in the muck and you're like needing to pull back out and be like, okay, what's the big picture here?
 I really enjoyed talking to to coach Bob about those types of things.

 Hannah (00:06:29) - Have you ever made a vision board before, like for your life, like or for the year or anything like that?